Bay State College's COVID-19 Preparedness

 Classrooms: Continuous Sanitization

 Classes will be scheduled to allow for extensive cleaning and sanitization prior to the start of the next class period.
-There will be no back-to-back classes.
 Classroom capacity will be reduced to ensure we adhere to proper social distancing requirements.

 Residential Student Housing